jakewalker56/WarScript/README.md

 # WarScript
 Javascript framework for RTS strategy game

-## Limitations
-Javascript doesn't really allow for any concept of security or isolation.
-You can always just parse the DOM and move shit around.
-Sooo, this isn't really suited for any sort of competitive environment, unless you're auditing the submitted code.

 ## Usage
 Clone the git repo into a local folder, then open index.html in a browser, and the game should execute with the defaul Warrior1.js and Warrior2.js strategies competing against each other (as of now, they are identical)